GRP Records: 1995 - 2015

-With this turnover, LiPuma brought in some familiar faces and new artists that he felt would keep Grusin and Rosen's vision of the label alive while integrating his own musical ideals.
-These artists included Grammy Award winners George Benson, Al Jarreau, David Sanborn, Mindi Abair, Keiko Matsui, Marc Antoine, Rick Braun, Chris Botti, Rachel Z, Will Downing, and former New York Yankees outfielder Bernie Williams' debut album as a professional jazz guitarist.
-This established group of popular jazz artists were the perfect complements to those artists who survived the purge of the label.
+After this turnover, LiPuma brought in some familiar faces and new artists that he felt would keep Grusin and Rosen's vision of the label alive while integrating his own musical ideals.
+These artists included Grammy Award winners George Benson, Al Jarreau, David Sanborn, hot newcomer Mindi Abair, Keiko Matsui, Marc Antoine, Rick Braun, Chris Botti, Rachel Z, Will Downing, and former New York Yankees outfielder Bernie Williams' who made his debut album as a professional jazz guitarist in 2003 and would be his only album recorded for the label.
+This established group of popular jazz artists were the perfect complements to those artists who survived the purge of the label for the years following.

 However, the biggest coup for GRP was signing Grammy Award-winning pianist and singer Diana Krall from Impulse!, which gave the label class and stability over the next decade or so.
-Her popularity had kept the label afloat for a long time (until she eventually signed with Verve in the mid-2000s), along with saxophonist Mindi Abair, who made her debut in 2003 and was an instant hit with smooth jazz fans until leaving the label after 2005, where she has become a major star.
+Her popularity had kept the label afloat for a long time (until she eventually signed with Verve in the mid-2000s), along with saxophonist Mindi Abair, who made her debut in 2003 and was an instant hit with smooth jazz fans until leaving the label after 2005, where she has become a major star for Concord Music.

-Founder Dave Grusin did record a tribute album dedicated to the music of the legendary Henry Mancini entitled Two for the Road in 1996 and released in 1997.
+Founder Dave Grusin returned for a brief stint recorded a tribute album dedicated to the music of the legendary Henry Mancini entitled Two for the Road in 1996 and released in 1997.
 This would be the 2nd to last album for the label, with Now Playing, a solo piano album dedicated to his music from the films he had composed the music for recorded in 2003 and eventually released in 2004 being his last official release on the label.

-The label would change its name and moniker to Great Records Period after 1995 under LiPuma's direction since Grusin and Rosen had sold the company in 1990.
+The label would change its name and moniker to "Great Records Period" after 1995 under LiPuma's direction since Grusin and Rosen had sold the company in 1994.

 In later years, the label would take a more commercial direction signing artists like Sarah McLachlan, Ledisi and others to the label which has gone away from its jazz roots.
+Sadly, it has not released anything in recent years and has pretty much been retired by the Universal Music Group which the label is under their banner.

+Co-founder and partner, Larry Rosen, died in 2015.